"Nsem pii": Peace Council steps in to address Agyinasare-Nogokpo controversy

 - The group and the traditional leaders met to discuss the controversy surrounding comments made by Archbishop Charles Agyinasare about Nogokpo

-- The archbishop had characterised the town as the "demonic headquarters of the Volta Region'', which the traditional leaders founder disparaging
+- The archbishop had characterised the town as the "demonic headquarters of the Volta Region'', which the traditional leaders found disparaging

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!